sasagawa888/nprolog/document/SUPERSET.md

  Provide the port number to port.
 It ranges from 0 to 65536. ip-address is given as an atom.
 Example: '127.1.1.1' Returns yes is success.

 - send_socket(Socket,Atom)
- Sends a string to the socket.
+ Sends an atom to the socket.
 Returns yes.

 - recv_socket(Socket,Atom)
  Receives from the socket and returns yes.